 SOME GENERAL REMARKS

-I had two calls recently: one from someone interested in knowing about best practices and cutting-edge apps and another from someone trying to collect support for the idea that online learning was not effective for language learning.
+I had two calls a few years ago that stuck in my mind: one from someone interested in knowing about best practices and cutting-edge apps and another from someone trying to collect support for the idea that online learning was not effective for language learning.
 The calls represented the range between those who almost blindly accept the notion that new technology automatically equates with better learning and those that continue insisting that technology across the board gives a degraded learning experience.
 The key concept is this: technology mediates between learners and teachers, peers, others (including native speakers), and a vast array of digital text, audio, and video materials.
 It is understanding the nature of that mediation and how learners react to it that defines this field.
 As we will see in Unit 7, both teachers and learners will profit from knowledge and skill training in this area.

 In the next unit, we will be discussing evaluation of software, materials, and tasks for CALL, along with some brief notes on development and implementation.

 There have been many CALL books, especially edited volumes, written in the past 30 years and the number has increased noticeably since the turn of the century.
 Here is a sample of some relatively recent ones worth looking at, but there are many more.